pgadmin-org/pgadmin4/docs/en_US/using_pgagent.rst

 A step may be a series of SQL statements or an operating system batch/shell script.
 Each step in a given job is executed when the previous step completes, in alphanumeric order by name.
 Switches on the *pgAgent Job* dialog (accessed through the *Properties* context menu) allow you to modify a job, enabling or disabling individual steps as needed.

-Each Job is executed according to one or more schedules.
+Each job is executed according to one or more schedules.
 Each time the job or any of its schedules are altered, the next runtime of the job is re-calculated.
 Each instance of pgAgent periodically polls the database for jobs with the next runtime value in the past.
 By polling at least once every minute, all jobs will normally start within one minute of the specified start time.
 If no pgAgent instance is running at the next runtime of a job, it will run as soon as pgAgent is next started, following which it will return to the normal schedule.

 When you highlight the name of a defined job in the pgAdmin tree control, the *Properties* tab of the main pgAdmin window will display details about the job, and the *Statistics* tab will display details about the job's execution.